 When most of us think of drones, we think about them being used for capturing landscape photography.
 And don’t get us wrong, they are great with that.
+Most people don’t know about the future of cargo drones.
 However, UAVs can do a lot more.
-Farmers use them to check on their crops, utilities to inspect their systems, and insurance companies send out drones to evaluate the damage after a storm.
+Farmers use them to check on their crops, and utilities to inspect their systems, and insurance companies send out drones to evaluate the damage after a storm.

 There’s a reason why drones are chosen as the next frontier for transportation.
 No matter if you are moving passengers or cargo, the ground is not a very efficient place to do it.
 The infrastructure simply can not keep up with the demand and needs.
 Traffic congestion builds up, and it makes logistics a nightmare.
 And every year, things get worse because too much time is wasted in transit.

 If you live in a big city, you know what we’re talking about.
 It is not a secret that you sometimes need hours to travel just a couple of miles in New York or Los Angeles.

 So, the solution is going up.
 For many years, people had been dreaming about air taxis that will take them anywhere they want to go.
 And now, these dreams are becoming a reality.
 However, an even more interesting thing is that cargo is going up as well.

 Although big companies like Google and Amazon were the first to start experimenting with cargo drones, they are not the only ones anymore.
 Lots of smaller businesses decided to get into the game and join the fun.
 On the Verified Movers website, there are a few relocation companies that are planning to make drone moving a thing.
 So, the next time you relocate, it might happen via air, even if you’re moving just a couple of blocks away.